HubSpot/SlimFast/slimfast-plugin/README.md

 time to builds and deploys, uses lots of bandwidth, and costs money for storing these large artifacts in S3.

 But fear not!
 This is what the `upload` and `download` goals are for.
-The `upload` goal binds to the deploy phase by default and will upload all of the project's dependencies to S3 [Example](#upload-goal).
+The `upload` goal binds to the deploy phase by default and will upload all of the project's dependencies to S3 ([example](#upload-goal)).
 It only uploads a dependency if it doesn't already exist in S3, so after the initial build this step should mostly be a no-op and go very fast.

 ## Examples ##